Robpol86/robpol86.com/about.md

 </div>
 {: .pull-right}

-I've been interested in computers since the 8th grade and I've been writing code (or script, whichever word you prefer for PHP) since my junior year of high school.
-At work I mainly work on maintaining production servers and the remainder of the time I work on automating deployments and writing scripts for monitoring servers.
+I’ve been interested in computers since the 8th grade and I’ve been writing code (or script, whichever word you prefer for PHP) since my junior year of high school.

 During my free time I work on one of my little projects, usually [writing code](https://github.com/Robpol86?tab=repositories) or